MY SCORE IS BASED IN THE VISUAL NOVEL + ANIME

 The animation doesn't have on-screen character bonding too, like Mondo and Ishimaru becoming bros (Fujisaki included, but not that much on the series to be honest, it's more a fanfic thing - the bro trio that I love so much), which the outcome leads people to think about a weird boylove thing (no offense to yaoi fans).
 Just because it is very nonexplained in the anime.
-Now, in the visual novel, they appear together kinda frequently, and with all the talking is self explanatory that a man bond is thicker than blood, and you're part of their partnership aswell AND became respected by those two!
+Now, in the visual novel, they frequently appear together, and with all the talking is self explanatory that a man bond is thicker than blood, and you're part of their partnership aswell AND became respected by those two!
 But where is this in the animation?
 5 minutes?
 That's unacceptable, just a forgetful frickin' beam and that was it?
 ONE THING I CAN'T STAND IS A RUSHED MOTHERFUCKING ADAPTATION!
 It was supposed to be there because it IS a important thing to make the story more understandable and enjoyable.
 Also, Fukawa stalking Togami (it appears on-screen but is poooooorly developed, goddammit), Oogami and Asahina bonding can be a little misleading as well (well, for me it is in a good way.
 God bless yuri).
 For instance - in the game you can see them practicing sports together, in the same room and eating donuts (you're alone in this one, Aoi-chan), and there's a lot more stuff they don't show us.
 It's a shame that all those good natured fillers got swerved big time.